-A number of factors including demographic changes, public infrastructure projects, and changes in church leadership resulted in a general decline in membership at Our Lady of Guadalupe Church by mid-century.
-The Latino population of Barrio Guadalupe had begun to wane following World War II and was only exacerbated after construction of the Broadway Tunnel directly across and to the west of the church commenced in 1950.
-A row of buildings across the street from the church was demolished as part of the project, disrupting neighborhood foot traffic and leading to a dramatic drop in church attendance and "permanently dislocating part of the barrio."
+Membership at Our Lady of Guadalupe Church began to decline by mid-century, spurred in part by construction of the Broadway Tunnel in 1950.
+The Latino population of Barrio Guadalupe had begun to wane following World War II and the construction of the Broadway Tunnel cater-corner to the church accelerated this out-migration.
+An entire row of buildings was demolished as part of the project, disrupting neighborhood foot traffic, "permanently dislocating part of the barrio," and causing a sharp decline in church membership almost immediately.

-Construction of the Broadway Tunnel at Powell Street, November 5, 1951 SFMTA Photographic Archive
+Construction of the Broadway Tunnel at Powell Street, November 5, 1951.
+(SFMTA Photographic Archive, as cited in Cordova and Lammers, 2018)

-The demographics of the city's Latino population were also changing during this time.
-In 1950, Central Americans outnumbered foreign-born Mexican migrants for the first time in San Francisco's history.
-Latinos were moving to other parts of the city, principally the Mission District.
-As noted by Summers Sandoval, "Nuestra Senora declined in significance in the community as other parishes--like St. Kevin's and St. Anthony's or St. Peter's in the heart of the Mission District--gradually grew in the roles they played in the local Spanish-speaking community."
-Chinatown was also expanding during this time period, evidenced by the addition of a Chinese mass at Our Lady of Guadalupe Church in addition to other services intended to assist the Chinese community.
+Around mid-century, the Mission District eclipsed North Beach as the center of Latino residential, commercial, cultural, and spiritual activity in San Francisco.
+As noted by Summers Sandoval, "Nuestra Señora declined in significance in the community as other parishes--like St. Kevin's and St. Anthony's or St. Peter's in the heart of the Mission District--gradually grew in the roles they played in the local Spanish-speaking community."
+Neighboring Chinatown was also expanding during this time period, evidenced by the addition of a Chinese mass at Our Lady of Guadalupe Church along with other services intended to serve the Chinese community.
+The area was largely Chinese by the mid-1960s and "by 1970 almost all of the small Latino businesses had closed or relocated to the Mission District."